 Procurement Methodology

-PUCT approved 8/25/2022
+PUCT approved TBD

-Effective Date of 8/26/2022
+Effective Date of TBD

 Electric Reliability Council of Texas, Inc. (ERCOT) administers Emergency Response Service (ERS) in accordance with Public Utility Commission of Texas (PUCT) Substantive Rule §25.507, Electric Reliability Council of Texas (ERCOT) Emergency Response Service (ERS) and the ERCOT Nodal Protocols.
 This document is intended to be consistent with these standards, but to the extent any conflict exists, the PUC Rule or Protocols control.